adigitoleo/haunt.nvim/README.md

 Notable difficulties and bugs without known fixes are listed in `:help haunt-bugs`.

 ### Examples

+*More examples which are guaranteed to work are included in the test suite!*

 Open the documentation for this plugin in a floating window: